How to become a lawyer in the UK

 What do lawyers do: solicitors?

-‘Solicitors advise businesses and individuals in the UK and internationally on the legal side of transactions.
-The export of UK legal services is a huge part of our economy,’ explains Joe Egan, president of the Law Society.
-‘Solicitors are integral to all forms of business running smoothly – whether this is in drafting contracts, setting up companies or the many other ways in which businesses need legal expertise.’
+At its heart, being a solicitor is about giving legal advice and facilitating legal matters for all aspects of society: individuals, families, commercial enterprises, government and not-for-profits.
+Thinking, perhaps, more of the commercial aspects of the role, Joe Egan, former president of the Law Society, explains: ‘Solicitors advise businesses and individuals in the UK and internationally on the legal side of transactions.
+The export of UK legal services is a huge part of our economy.
+Solicitors are integral to all forms of business running smoothly – whether this is in drafting contracts, setting up companies or the many other ways in which businesses need legal expertise.’

 What do lawyers do: barristers?